hyosung11/Launch-School/Courses/journal.md

 08:48 I have Saro on my mind as a referral for a job at Stryker.
 I think Michael, Anna's dad said he recruits for Stryker.
 I should connect with him.
 What am I doing with the job search?
 Part of me wants to tell Sohee that I just want to keep studying full-time and to sell some of my stocks if we need the money, but we don't right now.
 Ugh.

 10:38 Did "Testing Object Equality" with Laurent and I like our solution better than the LS one.

+11:01 Time to take a short break.
+No ping pong with Louis today as he's leaving town.